danielreuter/agentlens/README.md

 ### Mocks

+Often you will want to run a particular slice of the graph in isolation to do this, you can attach mock functions to your tasks, which should adopt the same interface as the task itself -- potentially reading from your database or local filesystem to provide the necessary data, instead of calling expensive third-party APIs like inference providers.

+This API makes no assumptions about how your backend works

+The arguments and return types must match that of the target function (the arguments can be a subset of the target function's arguments) This will be checked at runtime, similar to how hooks are validated.
+This behavior can be turned off in the Lens config with `strict=False`.

 Mocks are functions that can be used to replace the behavior of other functions for the purpose of testing.
 They are defined using the `@mock` decorator, and they can be used to replace the behavior of other functions by passing in a `replace` argument to the `provide` context manager.

 ```python